Finer-Tuning

 The body’s nervous and digestive systems are remarkably balanced for maximum efficiency, comfort, and quality of life!

-For example, at one end of the digestive system, the mouth, there are highly sensitive taste receptors that enable us to really enjoy the many diverse flavours of delicious food — scientists believe that our senses can detect and distinguish more than 100,000 different tastes!
+At one end of the digestive system, the mouth, there are highly sensitive taste receptors that enable us to really enjoy the many diverse flavours of delicious food — scientists believe that our senses can detect and distinguish more than 100,000 different tastes

-Another contrast is found In between these locations, within our abdomen, where the sensitivity is — by design — lowered even further so that we do not (thankfully), under normal conditions, feel the discomfort of the food passing through our internal organs.
+Another contrast is found in between these locations, within our abdomen, where the sensitivity is lowered even further so that we do not (thankfully), under normal conditions, feel the discomfort of the food passing through our internal organs.

 How ghastly that would be!